Floydlang/floyd/docs/floyd_speak.md

 # STRUCT DATA TYPE

 Structs are the central building block for composing data in Floyd.
-They are used in place of structs and classes in other programming languages.
+They are used in place of classes in other programming languages.
 Structs are always values and immutable.
-They are still fast and compact: behind the curtains copied structs  shares state between them, even when partially modified.
+They are very fast and compact: behind the curtains copied structs shares state between them, even when partially modified.

 ##### Automatic features of every struct:

 - constructor -- this is the only function that can create a value of the struct.
 It always requires every struct member, in the order they are listed in the struct definition.
-Make explicit function that makes making values more convenient.
+Usually you create some functions that makes instancing a struct convenient, like make_black_color(), make_empty() etc.
 - destructor -- will destroy the value including member values, when no longer needed.
 There are no custom destructors.
-- Comparison operators: == != < > <= >= (this allows sorting too)
+- Comparison operators: == != < > <= >= (this allows sorting too).
 - Reading member values.
-- Modify member values
+- Modify member values.

 There is no concept of pointers or references or shared structs so there are no problems with aliasing or side effects caused by several clients modifying the same struct.